taljacob28/lol-player-churn-analysis/ai-comparison/AI_TOOLS_COMPARISON.md

 ## Why this experiment

 I built this churn analysis by hand: a Python ingestion pipeline, a leakage-safe windowed study design, SQL modeling, and a Tableau dashboard.
-Then I gave the **same labeled dataset** to three AI data-analysis tools — **Bricks**, **Julius**, and **Quadratic** — and asked each the same question.
+Then I gave the **same labeled dataset** to three AI data-analysis tools (**Bricks**, **Julius**, and **Quadratic**) and asked each the same question.
 The goal was not to crown a winner.
 It was to see where automated analysis genuinely helps, and where human judgment still decides the outcome.

 ## The fair test

 - **Same file** for all three: `lol_churn_dataset.csv` (704 players, 19 behavioral features plus a churn label).
 - **Same open prompt**, phrased the way a stakeholder would ask: *"Analyze what distinguishes churned from retained players, and recommend how to reduce churn.
 Be specific about which signals matter most."*
-- One framing note that matters: the **entire upstream pipeline was manual** — collecting matches, defining churn, splitting a 4-month feature window from a 2-month outcome window to prevent leakage, and engineering the features.
+- One framing note that matters: the **entire upstream pipeline was manual**: collecting matches, defining churn, splitting a 4-month feature window from a 2-month outcome window to prevent leakage, and engineering the features.
 The tools only ever saw a clean, pre-labeled table.
 They enter at the analysis stage, not the data-engineering stage where much of the rigor lives.

 ## Scorecard